-Medical certificate - the examiner must check that the applicant holds either a class 1 or 2 medical certificate, or a medical exemption allowing them to exercise the privileges of the LL.
+Medical certificate - the examiner must check that the applicant holds a medical certificate or a medical exemption allowing them to exercise the privileges of the licence and rating.
+(Refer to FEH 2.9 table 1 for a summary of medical requirements.)

-If the flight test is a retest following a fail assessment - the examiner must review the applicant's training records for evidence that appropriate remedial training has been successfully carried out with the applicant.
+If the flight test is a retest following a failed assessment - the examiner must review the applicant's training records for evidence that appropriate remedial training has been successfully carried out with the applicant.